TheArjunAgarwal/haskell2025/chapters-typ/ch04_tuples.typ

 reciprocal x = 1/x
 ```
 But there is a small issue!
 What about $1/0$? \
-What is be the output of `reciprocal 0`?
+What should be the output of `reciprocal 0`?

 Unfortunately, it results in an error -
 ```